Table of Contents

 Many thermostats have RC and RH instead of a single R terminal.
 What does this mean?
 These thermostats are designed to handle separate systems that each have their control transformer.
 You can’t have two transformers powering a single thermostat.
 If you only have a single transformer, then you will likely have a jumper wire (or brass strip) between the RH and RC terminals.
 If you do not have the jumper, you will separate red wires.
 The control transformer in the heating system will have a red wire terminated at the RH.
 Furthermore, the control transformer for the cooling system will have a red wire terminated at the RC terminal.

 I had an apprentice ask me one time why is only one common wire or c wire used in this situation.
-Great question especially from an apprentice beginning his career in HVAC.
+Great question, especially from an apprentice beginning his career in HVAC.
 It shows they are paying attention.
 It is because all neutrals are the same (in most cases).
-If it doesn’t cost too much I always advise the customer to simply rewire for a single transformer.
+If it doesn’t cost too much, I always advise the customer to rewire for a single transformer.
 Most transformers in either system can handle the VA rating required to power all controls in both systems, and the re-wiring is simple (at least for me it is).

 Other Heat Pump Control Terminals and Wiring Designations

 O Wire Terminal Designation - This color is typically orange and goes to the O terminal (in Rheem and Ruud, it goes to the B terminal).
 This control for the reversing valve in the condensing unit.
 The reversing valve switches the condenser from heating to cooling and vice versa, depending on the thermostat setting.